 Pharmacies in Portugal are widely available and easily accessible.
 They can be found in most town centres and shopping malls.

-During a consultation, if a doctor offers a prescription for a medication that doesn't require one it is wise to accept it, even for common cough medicines or anti-inflammatories.
+During a consultation, if a doctor offers a prescription for a medication that doesn't require one, it is wise to accept it, even for common cough medicines or anti-inflammatories.
 Having these prescriptions saves money when it comes to purchasing medication at the pharmacy.

 Emergency services in Portugal

-Paramedics who respond to emergency situations are adequately trained, generally proficient and considerate.
+Emergency services in Portugal can be reached by dialling 112.
+Paramedics who respond to emergencies are adequately trained, generally proficient and considerate.